boldsuck/haveno-reto-docs/docs/haveno-ui/haveno-reto_get_started.md

 ### 3.3 Trading steps

-Once the trade is setup, go in open offers and click on your trade.
+Once the trade is setup, go in `MY OPEN OFFERS` and click on your trade.
 To get the trading chat for contacting your peer, click on the chat icon.
 ![Image](../resources/img/haveno-ui/opened_trade.png)
 /// caption
 Peers need to wait 10 confirmations before trading (chain re-org protection)
 ///

-In our example the taker buy XMR so marking payment sent once BTC funds are sent to the maker.
+In our example the taker buy XMR so marking `PAYMENT SENT` once BTC funds are sent to the maker.
 ![Image](../resources/img/haveno-ui/tradetakermarkpaymentsent.png)

 The seller (maker in our case) receive the payment notification.